mwaugh0328/mwaugh0328/README.md

 ### About me

 I'm an Economist and [Monetary Advisor](https://www.minneapolisfed.org/people/michael-waugh) at the [Federal Reserve Bank of Minneapolis](https://www.minneapolisfed.org).
 My research interests lie within the intersection of international trade, macroeconomics, and development.
-And I'm interested in the use of computational tools to answer quantitative questions in these aformentioned domains.
+And I'm interested in the use of computational tools to answer quantitative questions in these domains.

 ### About my repositories